JonahBraun/debs-recipes/_posts/2011-04-01-play-dough.md

 - 2 c boiling water
 - food coloring

 Mix salt and cooking oil together.
 Add boiling water and food coloring.
-Mix in flour and alum or cream of tartar
+Mix in flour and alum or cream of tartar.
+Knead to dough consistency.